intermine/im-docs/docs/get-started/create-your-mine.md

+---
-# Create Your Own InterMine!
+title: Create Your Own InterMine!
+---

 This guide will show you how to create a new InterMine.
 You will need all the dependencies listed in [Software](../system-requirements/software/index.md).